gem5bootcamp/lps2024/slides/05-Other-simulators/01-sst.md

     )
 ```

-The above shows usage of `SST_ELI_REGISTER_COMPONENT`.
 All SST components must be registered with SST using the this macro.
 When declared, and during compilation, SST will attempt to dynamically link with the library and wrap it as a SST component.
-Comments have been added here to make it clear what each parameter to this macro does here.

 ---

-`SST_ELI_DOCUMENT_PARAMS` is used to declare the parameters of the component.
-In this case the gem5 component has a single parameter, `cmd`, which is the command to run gem5's configuration..
+## The SST_ELI_DOCUMENT_PARAMS macro

 ```cpp
     SST_ELI_DOCUMENT_PARAMS(